Self-harm can affect us in lots of different ways.

 You might have self-harmed before, be thinking about self-harm, or wanting to support someone else who is self-harming.
 You might have also heard people talking about self-harm but aren't sure what it means.

 Self-harm can be hard to talk about because it can be linked to emotions we don't know how to voice.
 But it doesn't have to be that way.

 We're here to help you understand self-harm, and explain what help and support is available to you.

 Self-harm involves emotionally or physically hurting yourself on purpose.
 You may also hear it being called:

-People self-harm for many different reasons, and in many different ways.
-The reason or way they self-harm may be different each time too.
-And sometimes they may self-harm but not realise until afterwards.
+We might self-harm for many different reasons, and in many different ways.
+The reason or way we self-harm may be different each time too.
+And sometimes we may self-harm but not realise until afterwards.